-The Seller’s Permit and Resale Certificate are commonly thought of as the same thing but they are actually two separate documents.
-The Seller’s Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.
+The Seller’s Permit and Sales Tax Exemption Certificate are commonly thought of as the same thing, but they are actually two separate documents.
+The Seller’s Permit (also known as a Sales Tax Number) allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

-Read more about how to register for a Wisconsin Seller’s Permit.
+Read more about registering for a Wisconsin Seller’s Permit.
 After registering, a Tax ID Number will be provided by the Department of Revenue.
 This number will be listed on the Resale Exemption Certificate.

-Fillable Form S-211 Sales and Use Tax Exemption Certificate
+Fillable Form S-211 Sales and Use Tax Exemption Form

 If audited, the Wisconsin Department of Revenue requires the seller to have a correctly filled out Form S-211 Resale Exemption Certificate.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.